coveooss/gotemplate/docs/functions_long.md

 Returns the value associated with the supplied map, key and map could be inverted for convenience (i.e. when using piping mode) get(map interface{}, key interface{}) interface{}, error

+List all attributes accessible from the supplied object. getAttributes(arg1 interface{}) string

+List all methods signatures accessible from the supplied object. getMethods(arg1 interface{}) string

+List all attributes and methods signatures accessible from the supplied object. getSignature(arg1 interface{}) string

 Returns the expanded list of supplied arguments (expand *[]? on filename). glob(args ...interface{}) []string